 Part of the controversy surrounding dairy consumption is the added hormones fed to dairy cows which humans then consume through dairy products, as well as how dairy consumption may increase the human body’s production of insulin-like growth factor 1 (IGF-1).
 This leads me to today’s Q&A.

-Q: All dairy products (whether hormone free or not) are supposed to be harmful for PCOS as it contains insulin growth factors… IGT… which causes insulin surge.
+Q: All dairy products (whether hormone-free or not) are supposed to be harmful for PCOS as it contains insulin growth factors… IGT… which causes an insulin surge.
 So, how is your whey any different?
 Even if it is grass-fed whey, it will contain insulin like growth factors or IGT as it is a dairy product.
 So since I have PCOS and I was thinking of purchasing your FertiliWhey, I wanted to know whether taking it will aggravate my problem?

 A: It is true, whole dairy products are high in calories, nutrients, lactose and other sugars, which increase blood sugar and insulin.
 I think there is a slight misunderstanding of what insulin-like growth factor 1 (IGF-1) is.

 IGF-1 is the hormone that impacts the growth of a cow’s calf.
-Likewise in humans, IGF-1 may be why cow’s milk is touted as “bone-building”.
+Likewise, in humans, IGF-1 may be why cow’s milk is touted as “bone-building”.
 IGF-1 is produced by the liver in response to increased blood glucose and insulin, but is responsible for stimulating cell growth, development and division (of both healthy and unhealthy cells).

-Back to the lactose and other sugars, approximately 30% of plain milk’s calories come from its natural sugar (lactose).
+Back to lactose and other sugars, approximately 30% of plain milk’s calories come from its natural sugar (lactose).
 This is what impacts insulin/blood sugar levels.

 This being said, whey is but one isolated component of a whole dairy product.
 Research is finding that whey protein consumption prior to or along with meals high in quickly digested and absorbed carbohydrates may reduce the intensity of the blood sugar spike normally experienced after eating a meal high in carbohydrates.
 Studies have shown that adding whey protein to a meal high in carbohydrates stimulates the body to release insulin, which may reduce glucose concentrations after eating.